-(3) Subparagraph (2) does not apply to the procurement of goods and services contemplated in paragraph 11(2) of this policy.
+- (3) Subparagraph (2) does not apply to the procurement of goods and services contemplated in paragraph 11(2) of this policy. - (4) To ensure a consistent mechanism, inclusive of appropriate controls, the accounting Officer will develop and adopt a standard operating procedure to deal with deviations, ratifications and condonation.

-39. Unspingted bids
+39. Unsolicited bids

-- In accordance with section 113 of the Act there is no obligation to consider unsolicited bids received outside a normal bidding process. - (2) The accounting officer may decide in terms of section 113(2) of the Act to consider an unsolicited bid, only if - - the product or service offered in terms of the bid is a demonstrably or proven unique innovative concept; - (b) the product or service will be exceptionally beneficial to, or have exceptional cost advantages; - (c) the person who made the bid is the sole provider of the product or service; and - (d) the reasons for not going through the normal bidding processes are found to be sound by the accounting officer. - (3) If the accounting officer decides to consider an unsolicited bid that complies with subparagraph (2) of this policy, the decision must be made public in accordance with section 21A of the Municipal Systems Act, together with - - (a) reasons as to why the bid should not be open to other competitors; - (b) An explanation of the potential benefits if the unsolicited bid were accepted; and - (c) An invitation to the public or other potential suppliers to submit their comments within 30 days of the notice. - (4) The accounting officer must submit all written comments received pursuant to subparagraph (3), including any responses from the unsolicited bidder, to the National Treasury and the relevant provincial treasury for comment. - (5) The adjudication committee must consider the unsolicited bid and may award the bid or make a recommendation to the accounting officer, depending on its delegations.
+- (1) In accordance with section 113 of the Act there is no obligation to consider unsolicited bids received outside a normal bidding process. - (2) The accounting officer may decide in terms of section 113(2) of the Act to consider an unsolicited bid, only if - - (a) the product or service offered in terms of the bid is a demonstrably or proven unique innovative concept; - (b) the product or service will be exceptionally beneficial to, or have exceptional cost advantages; - (c) the person who made the bid is the sole provider of the product or service; and - (d) the reasons for not going through the normal bidding processes are found to be sound by the accounting officer. - (3) If the accounting officer decides to consider an unsolicited bid that complies with subparagraph (2) of this policy, the decision must be made public in accordance with section 21A of the Municipal Systems

+Act, together with - - (a) reasons as to why the bid should not be open to other competitors; - (b) An explanation of the potential benefits if the unsolicited bid were accepted; and - (c) An invitation to the public or other potential suppliers to submit their comments within 30 days of the notice. - (4) The accounting officer must submit all written comments received pursuant to subparagraph (3), including any responses from the unsolicited bidder, to the National Treasury and the relevant provincial treasury for comment. - (5) The adjudication committee must consider the unsolicited bid and may award the bid or make a recommendation to the accounting officer, depending on its delegations.